realstrategos/JSLess/README.md

   <li>object = jQuery</li>
 </ul>

+####JSLess Custom Functions
+A third file is included when downloading the JSLess library, <b>jsless.example.js</b>.
+This contains a few "stock" custom behaviors and allows you to add more to it.
+When placing this file in your directory, change the name of the file to a custom name (jsless.yourSite.js) so you can customize it.

+JSLess custom can be used for many reasons...
+* To create custom behaviors that cannot be achieved with Execute
+* For use with behaviors that are used many times in your application
+* Or use it however you want!

+A few basic example are included by default in the jsless.example file.
+* .show()
+* .hide()
+* plus1 (a function which adds 1 to a target)
+* htmlnext (useful for single page apps - further explaination to come)

+(We hope to have a place for people to post their custom behaviors <em>soon</em>.)

 Examples
 ----------------------

+###Execute

 <b>Execute | .toggle()</b>
 ```
 <button type="button"
   data-jsless="@(new object[] { new { name = "execute", method = "toggle", target = ".create-discussion" } }.ToJsonObject())">
 toggle btn </button>
 ```

+Optionally, if you want to animate your method/function and you're using jQuery UI, you can add `@params = new object[] { "linear" }` after `target`, which specifiies the easing animation to apply.
+In this case <em>linear</em> is the effect.

 <b>Execute | .animate()</b>
 ```